 The goal of your campaign

 The goal of advertising, ultimately, is to attract buyers and keep them.
 But, not every ad goes for the sale.
 Like members of a team or business, each campaign plays a unique role in accomplishing that ultimate goal.
 Here are a few smaller goals you may be considering for your next ad group:

-Top-funnel goals: At the largest part of your funnel, the top, is where visitors begin to learn of your brand and its solution.
-They might follow and engage with your social media accounts, or maybe search for information on a particular problem, say, whether Facebook ads or Google ads are right for their business.
+At the largest part of your funnel, the top, is where visitors begin to learn about your brand and its solution.
+They might follow and engage with your social media accounts, or maybe search for information on a particular problem.
 So, common ways of measuring awareness of your brand are: